sajalAppdevs/infinite_scroll_list/README.md

 )
 ```

+## Contributing

+Contributions are welcome!
+If you find a bug or want to add a feature, please feel free to:

+1. Open an issue
+2. Create a pull request
+3. Submit feedback or suggestions

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.